AdityaJak/Banknote_Authentication/README.md

 Feel free to reach out with any questions or suggestions!

-We hope this project contributes to the prevention of counterfeit banknotes and enhances financial security.
+I hope this project contributes to the prevention of counterfeit banknotes and enhances financial security.
 Thank you for your interest and support!